Smuggling: Customs secures 8 convictions, 48 others in court

 “In April, we made seizures worth a total duty paid value (DPV) of N746.2 million, while 10 suspects were arrested during the period under review.”

-He also said that the “Successes recorded by this Unit in the suppression of desperate measures for economic criminality would not have been possible without the deployment of logistics support provided by the Comptroller-General of Customs, Col. Hameed Ibrahim Ali, (Rtd) CFR, and his management team in the battle to protect our national economic interest.”
+“Successes recorded by this Unit in the suppression of desperate measures for economic criminality would not have been possible without the deployment of logistics support provided by the Comptroller-General of Customs, Col. Hameed Ali, (retd), and his management team in the battle to protect our national economic interest.”

 Disclaimer